kulo/head-north/README.md

 # Omega One - Development Cycle Dashboard

-_Omega_ is a visualisation tool or dashboard for product development organisations that work in common cadence via high-level iterations called "development cycles" or just "cycles".
+_Omega_ is a visualisation tool or dashboard for product development organisations that work in a common cadence via high-level iterations called "development cycles" or just "cycles".

+Omega provides bird's eye view onto what's going on in your product development organisation, where you're putting your strategic focus and what is the progress you're making.

+## 🎯 Core Concepts

+Omega organizes product development around several key concepts that work together to provide comprehensive visibility into your development process:

+### Development Cycles

+High-level iterations that represent major development phases.
+Each cycle typically spans several weeks and contains multiple work items.
+Cycles are mapped to JIRA Sprints and provide the primary timeline structure for planning and tracking progress.

+### Roadmap Items

+Customer-facing features or capabilities that represent value delivered to end users.
+These are the high-level items that appear on product roadmaps and are typically planned across multiple cycles.
+Roadmap items serve as the primary organizing principle for customer-facing work and might or might not be mapped to dedicated JIRA issue types.

+### Release Items

+Concrete work packages that implement roadmap items.
+These usually group togehter one or more epics from one or more teams that work on the same topicwithin a specific cycle.
+Release items are linked to their parent roadmap items and represent the granular work that moves roadmap items toward completion.

+### Product Areas

+Organizational units that group related functionality or business domains (e.g., "Frontend", "Backend", "Mobile", "Analytics").
+Areas help organize work and provide visibility into how different parts of the product are progressing across cycles.
+Another word often used for product areas are Tribes (stemming from the "Spotify Model").

+### Teams

+Development teams responsible for delivering work.
+Teams are assigned to release items and provide accountability and resource planning visibility.
+Team assignments help track capacity and identify bottlenecks.

+### Assignees

+Individual contributors assigned to specific release items.
+Assignee information provides granular visibility into individual workloads and helps with capacity planning and knowledge distribution.

+### Initiatives

+Strategic programs or themes that span multiple roadmap items and cycles.
+Initiatives represent larger business objectives and help align individual roadmap items with broader organizational goals.

+### Release Stages

+The current state of roadmap items in the development process (e.g., "Discovery", "Development", "Testing", "Released").
+Release stages provide status visibility and help track progress from conception to delivery.

+## 📊 Views & Dashboards

+_Omega_ provides two main views:

-_Omega_ provides a _Cycle Overview_ screen which shows the current progress or latest status of any completed, currently active for future planned cycle and contains all kinds of items teams plan into their cycles.
+- **Cycle Overview**: Shows the current progress and status of completed, active, and planned cycles, containing all work packages that teams have planned into their cycles.

-The _Roadmap_ view visualises all customer-facing items for the last completed, the currently active and the next two upcoming cycles – while omitting any kind of non-customer-facing items.
+- **Roadmap View**: Visualizes all customer-facing roadmap items for the last completed, currently active, and next two upcoming cycles – while omitting non-customer-facing items to focus on user value delivery.

-## 🏗️ Architecture & Structure
+## 🏗️ Architecture & Repository Structure

-_Omega_ consists of two processes: First, a web application user interface which is visualising the cycle data and, second, a backend API service which is collecting and preparing said cycle data from a correspondingly configured source like a jira project.
+_Omega_ is built as a modern web application with a clear separation between data collection, processing, and visualization.
+The system consists of:

+1. **Web Application**: A Vue.js frontend that provides interactive dashboards for cycle visualization and roadmap planning
+2. **API Service**: A Node.js/Koa backend that collects, transforms, and serves cycle data through RESTful endpoints
+3. **Data Adapters**: Flexible integration layer that connects to external data sources (primarily JIRA) and transforms raw data into Omega's standardized domain model
+4. **Shared Packages**: Common TypeScript types, utilities, and configuration shared across the entire application

-Both these apps are part of a 'monorepo' with the following structure:
+The architecture follows a **monorepo structure** with the following organization:

 ```
 omega-one/